The best dermaplane tools for pro-level smoothing and a radiant glow

 Reasons to avoid

 Peach fuzz can put a damper on achieving smooth base makeup or learning how to contour.
-Cue this electric option from Dermaflash – it's a smaller version of the brand's cult-favorite Luxe Anti-Aging Dermaplaning Exfoliation Device and is specifically designed to target tough-to-reach areas that are prone to peach fuzz like the upper lip and brows.
+Cue this electric option from Dermaflash – it's a smaller version of the brand's cult-favorite Luxe Anti-Aging Dermaplaning Exfoliation Device and is specifically designed to target tough-to-reach areas that are prone to peach fuzz, such as the upper lip and brows.

-Upon first glance, the tool may look bulky, but the wand has a round shape making it easy to hold.
-And unlike other electric dermaplaning tools on the market, this one holds a charge and even comes with a stainless steel massaging ball on one end that helps get rid of puffy eyes on groggy mornings.
+Upon first glance, the tool may look bulky, but we found the round shape of the wand made it easy to hold.
+It uses sonic vibrations to help effectively remove peach fuzz without dragging or any chance of nicks, which made the whole experience pretty pleasant, as dermaplaning goes.
+Unlike other electric dermaplaning tools on the market, this one holds a charge very well, and we got a few uses out of it before having to charge it.
+It even comes with a stainless steel massaging ball on one end that helps get rid of puffy eyes on groggy mornings.

 Specifications